Ever Given ship freed in Suez Canal | DW | 29.03.2021

 The ship, registered in Panama, is owned by Japanese company Imabari Shipbuilding and operated by shipping firm Evergreen Marine.

-The blockage has been holding up some $9 billion (€7.6 billion) in global trade every day since the ship became wedged in the canal.
+The blockage held up some $9 billion (€7.6 billion) in global trade every day since the ship became wedged in the canal.

-At least 300 other cargo vessels — carrying goods from crude oil to cattle and sheep — have been waiting for days to pass through the canal.

-With concerns mounting about when the ship would be freed, at least two dozen other vessels decided to use an alternate route — sailing around the continent of Africa and sailing around the Cape of Good Hope.
-The detour will add around two weeks to the ships' journeys and impact delivery delays.

 rs, wd/csb (AP, dpa, AFP)